Comparative-Pathology/GCA-Models/README.md

 * EdinGCA_3D_00020 -
-A 3D model of the large intestine and of the ileum of the small intestine which is derived from a patient CT image.
+A 3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
 During imaging a contrast agent was used in the large intestine and the large intestine inflated.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=EdinGCA_3D_00020_1_14.json)

 * EdinGCA_3D_00060
-A 3D model of the large intestine and of the ileum of the small intestine which is derived from a patient CT image.
+A 3D model of the large intestine and of the ileum of the small intestine which is derived from a human CT image.
 Neither contrast agent nor inflation was used.
 [Visualisation](https://comparative-pathology.github.io/GCA-Models/GCA-ModelViewer3D.html?config=EdinGCA_3D_00060_1_6.json)